Burnout Counseling

 Hi, I’m Chu Hui, aka Dr. Cha.

 It’s so hard to reach out for help, especially when you already feel maxed out and overwhelmed.
 I get that and I’m here to make your next steps as easy as possible.
-I have over 10 years of clinical experience working with teachers, physicians, therapists, first responders, tech workers, attorneys, and civil servants struggling with the same concerns you face today.
+I have 12 years of clinical experience working with teachers, physicians, therapists, first responders, tech workers, attorneys, and civil servants struggling with the same concerns you face today.
 Your first visit with me is a free consultation.